-This is more than politics.
+This is about more than politics.

-This speaks to a greater problem that has conditioned people in the U.S. to see others from the global south as expendable.
+This discrepancy speaks to a greater problem that has conditioned people in the U.S. to see others from the Global South as expendable.
 Within the U.S., there exists different levels of prioritization of children, people, and families, leading to the question of how deep U.S. solidarity is outside a mentality of privileged American exceptionalism.
 The world can no longer afford these attitudes from the U.S. government, U.S. businesses, and U.S. citizens toward the innocent lives stolen and hijacked by their meddling and imperialism.

-When we say black lives matter, do we also mean black people abroad, black immigrants, or even black ethnic minorities outside a dominant black American culture?
-There is no doubt that immigration is a civil rights matter with over 400,000 undocumented black immigrants living in the U.S.
+When we say Black Lives Matter, do we also mean Black people abroad, Black immigrants, or even Black ethnic minorities outside a dominant Black American culture?
+There is no doubt that immigration is a civil rights matter, with over 400,000 undocumented Black immigrants living in the U.S.

-While conservatives stigmatize our existence as immigrants, it is the so-called liberals who deport us, using deceptive tactics that falsely position them as allies.
+While conservatives stigmatize our existence as immigrants, it is the so-called liberals who deport us, using deceptive tactics that falsely position themselves as allies.
 But where are the voices of citizens and civil society groups outside immigrant rights organizations?

 The current presidential administration mourns the lives of children who died due to gun violence, but there is little to no attention placed on the fact that the U.S. is the largest exporter of weapons.

-From the police who are inadequately and fatally using guns to kill as opposed to restrain the manufacturers of guns themselves to the unregulated sell of guns to countries abroad, the U.S. government must recognized that violence in other places is a push factor of migration and the lives of all children and people are important as they are all affected by the same guns made in the U.S. How can this conversation take place while the same people pushing this initiative are behind the mass deportation of refugee children and families?
+From the police who are inadequately and fatally using guns to kill as opposed to restrain, to the manufacturers of guns themselves, to the unregulated sale of guns to countries abroad, the U.S. government must recognized that violence in other places is a push factor of migration.
+And the lives of all children and people are important, as they are all affected by the same guns made in the U.S. How can this conversation take place while the same people pushing this initiative are behind the mass deportation of refugee children and families?

-The difference between immigrants and everyone else is that we are starting 2016 under extreme and inhumane persecution and raids from Immigration Costumes Enforcement with little to no public outcry from non-immigration advocacy groups.
+The difference between immigrants and everyone else is that we are starting 2016 under extreme and inhumane persecution and raids from ICE with little to no public outcry from non-immigration advocacy groups.
 Let’s all come together as a community across social justice movements to pressure the government, liberals and conservatives, to immediately stop the detention and deportation of refugees in this country.
 A conversation about gun control has to involve all groups and fill in the gaps of an inconsistent logic to eradicate gun violence.

 Real change is contingent upon a unified front and the commitment from all people showing up for one another.

 [Feature Image: A toddler with short dark brown hair and tan skin complexion is looking up as their attention is towards someone above.
 The child is wearing a light blur blouse with white lace around the neckline and hair is accessorized with a green barrette and dark pink flower.]